eclipsesource/tabris-js/doc/layout.md

 ### Properties "top", "right", "bottom", "left"

 The `top`, `right`, `bottom` and `left` properties put a constraint on the the position of the child's edge.
-For detailed syntax see [ConstraintValue](./types.md#constraintvalue).
+For detailed syntax see ${doc:ConstraintValue}.
 The position may be given as an absolute (`number`) or relative (percentage) distance in relation to either the parent's opposing edge or a sibling's opposing edge.

 Example Values  | Description
 ----------------|-------------